mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/10/cloud-build-gke-different-projects.md

 gcloud container images delete $scratchImageName --quiet
 ```

-We are also enabling the container registry in this shared project to be able to get all the container images of the different apps.

-So here we are, now we need to create the Cloud Build setup for a sepcific apps, myblog in this case, here are the associated command lines to accomplish that:
+So here we are, we have a shared GKE and GCR services for the different projects to push their containers into.
+Now we need to create the Cloud Build setup for a sepcific apps, myblog in this case, here are the associated command lines to accomplish that:
 FIXME - take a previous article as a reference and first setup
 ```
 # Configuration to be able to push images to GCR in another project